Symphony No. 39 (Mozart)

 The Symphony No. 39 in E♭ major of Wolfgang Amadeus Mozart, K. 543, was completed on 26 June 1788.

 Composition

-The Symphony No. 39 is the first of a set of three (his last symphonies) that Mozart composed in rapid succession during the summer of 1788.
+This symphony is the first of a set of three (his last symphonies) that Mozart composed in rapid succession during the summer of 1788.
 No. 40 was completed on 25 July and No. 41 on 10 August.
 Nikolaus Harnoncourt argues that Mozart composed the three symphonies as a unified work, pointing, among other things, to the fact that the Symphony No. 39 has a grand introduction (in the manner of an overture) but no coda.

 Around the time that he composed the three symphonies, Mozart was writing his piano trios in E major and C major (K. 542 and K. 548), his sonata facile (K. 545), and a violin sonatina (K. 547).
 Mozart biographer Alfred Einstein has suggested that Mozart took Michael Haydn's Symphony No. 26, in the same key, as a model.
+The autograph score was sold by a private buyer to an unknown collector during an auction at Sotheby's in London in 1987 for a record price at the time.